raspberrypilearning/octapi-calculating-pi/en/step_9.md

-# Dartboard algorithm - distributed system
+## Dartboard algorithm - distributed system

-Your standalone program demonstrates that the function for running jobs containing many random trials is working correctly.
+Your standalone dartboard program demonstrates that the function for running jobs containing many random trials is working correctly.
 We will now use it to develop a distributed version for running on OctaPi servers from an OctaPi client.

   ![Representation of Monte Carlo method comprising M trials of length N, each with a random seed, si](images/m-trials-of-n-points.png)